VerticeOne/cloudformation-aws-vertice-cco-integration/README.md

 As documented [in this upstream issue](https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/1825), the AWS CUR functionality is limited to the `us-east-1` region.
 Therefore, you must deploy this template to that region to ensure smooth operation.

-If you chose not to create the CUR report, S3 bucket or other resources using this CloudFormation, then please create those resources first and then input the details when using this CloudFormation to complete the final setup steps.
+If you chose not to create the CUR report, S3 bucket or other resources using this CloudFormation template, then please create those resources first and then input the details when using this CloudFormation to complete the final setup steps.

 ### Parameters